flarum/docs/docs/extend/data.md

         ->belongsToMany('role', 'App\Role', 'role_user', 'user_id', 'role_id')
 ```

 Those 4 should cover the majority of relations, but sometimes, finer-grained customization is needed (e.g. `morphMany`, `morphToMany`, and `morphedByMany`).
-ANY valid Eloquent relationship can be supported by the relationship method:
+ANY valid Eloquent relationship is supported by the `relationship` method:

 ```php
     new Extend\Model(User::class)